0x1eef/xchan.rb/README.md

 **Send a Ruby object to a child process**

 This example shows how to send a Ruby object from a parent process to a child process.
-Keep in mind, `ch.recv` performs a blocking read until an object is sent to the channel.
+Something to keep in mind - `ch.recv` performs a blocking read until an object is sent to the channel.
 In this case, the object being sent is a string.

 ```ruby